What Every Illinois School District Needs To Know About Universal Mental Health Screening

 Here's what we know so far based on the law and available ISBE guidance:

-• Screening must be made available to every student in grades 3–12.
+Screening must be made available to every student in grades 3–12, at least once per year.

-• Districts must use a qualifying mental health screening tool; SEL screeners will not count.
+Districts must use a qualifying mental health screening tool.
+SEL screeners will not count.
+ISBE will publish a list of approved tools by September 2026.

-• Staff who administer and review screening results must receive appropriate training.
+Staff who administer and review screening results must receive appropriate training before screening begins.

-• Families must be informed about the screening program and how results will be used.
+Families must be informed about the screening program, which tools are being used, and how results will be used.
+Parents have the right to opt their child out.

-• Districts must have a plan in place for responding to students who screen positive.
+Districts must have a documented plan in place for responding to students who screen positive, including how families will be notified and how students will be connected to support.

 How Can Illinois Schools Get Free Mental Health Screening?

 Maro provides free mental health screening implementation for eligible Illinois public schools.
-This includes screeners, digital parent consent, counselor dashboards, follow-up workflows, staff training, and reporting tools.
+This includes screeners, digital parent consent, counselor dashboards, follow-up workflows, staff training, and reporting tools — everything a district needs to run a complete, SB1560-compliant program.

 This article was written by Maro to help Illinois district leaders navigate SB1560 implementation.
 It reflects our interpretation of the mandate and the ISBE guidance available at time of publication.
 Because implementation guidance continues to evolve, we recommend verifying current requirements directly with your regional ISBE office.
 This article is not affiliated with or endorsed by the Illinois State Board of Education.